-OJJDP invites applications from private organizations (including faith- and community-based nonprofit community organizations).
+OJJDP invites applications from public agencies (including state agencies, units of local government, public universities and colleges, and tribal governments) and private organizations (including faith- and community-based nonprofit organizations).
 Joint applications from two or more eligible applicants are welcome; however, one applicant must be clearly indicated as the primary applicant (for correspondence, award, and management purposes) and the others indicated as co-applicants.

-Applications are encouraged from multidisciplinary collaboratives.
+Applications are encouraged from multi-disciplinary collaboratives.
 If the project is of a collaborative nature, written assurances of the collaboration must be provided.
 Similarly, when specific programs or agencies are the subject of an applicant's project, the application should include letters of commitment or cooperation from the relevant program or agency.
 Applicants are encouraged to identify existing or potential funding partners for the proposed work and indicate whether the proposed idea has been submitted to any other funding sources.
 Finally, applicants must demonstrate that they have experience or ability to manage the project they propose to conduct.

-Faith-Based and Other Community Organizations.
-Consistent with President George W. Bush's Executive Order 13279, dated December 12, 2002, and 28 C.F.R.
+Faith-Based and Other Community Organizations: Consistent with President George W. Bush's Executive Order 13279, dated December 12, 2002, and 28 C.F.R.
 Part 38, it is DOJ policy that faith-based and other community organizations that statutorily qualify as eligible applicants under DOJ programs are invited and encouraged to apply for assistance awards to fund eligible grant activities.
 Faith-based and other community organizations will be considered for awards on the same basis as other eligible applicants and, if they receive assistance awards, will be treated on an equal basis with all other grantees in the administration of such awards.
 No eligible applicant or grantee will be discriminated for or against on the basis of its religious character or affiliation, religious name, or the religious composition of its board of directors or persons working in the organization.